shtrausslearning/shtrausslearning.github.io/docs/blog/posts/2024-04-07-uplift_modeling.md

 So some important things to note in the context of uplift modeling:

-- To model which users will do an action when influenced & users which will not do an action when not influences we need to have aside from a standard feature matrix two additional vectors; **treatment** (users were identified and interacted with) & the result of our interaction with them, stored in the **target vector**
+- To model which users will do an action when influenced & users which will not do an action when not influences we need to have aside from a standard feature matrix two additional vectors; ==Treatment Array== (users were identified and interacted with) & the result of our interaction with them, stored in the ==Target Array==
 - Having a trained model will enable us to identify on unseen data (without a treatment or target vector) the uplift value for a group for which we have a set of features used in training
 - Our aim is to target **influencible clients** (those who upon being interacted with will commit a target action) and **those who can be positively influenced** (when not interacted with will not conduct a target action).